we11adam/uddns/README.md

 ### Configuration file
-Ceate a `uddns.yaml` file in the same directory as the binary.
+Ceate a `uddns.yaml` file as one the following: `./uddns.yaml`, `~/.config/uddns.yaml`, `/etc/uddns.yaml`.
+UDDNS will try to read them in order.
+Additionally, you can specify the configuration file path with the `UDDNS_CONFIG` environment variable.
 The file should look like this:

 ```yaml
 providers: